 Western Cape Government bursaries

-Western Cape universities
+Universities in the Western Cape

 - The National Student Financial Aid Service (NSFAS) provides financial aid to eligible students at public Technical and Vocational Education and Training (TVET) colleges and public universities.
-For example the Department of Higher Education and Training (DHET) offers Technical and Vocational Education and Training (TVET) bursaries for education and training courses at TVET Colleges across South Africa.
+For example, the Department of Higher Education and Training (DHET) offers Technical and Vocational Education and Training (TVET) bursaries for education and training courses at TVET Colleges across South Africa.
 Other bursaries are also available, which will vary from college to college.

-- The Auditor-General of South Africa (AGSA) offers bursaries for students intending to study towards a qualification as a chartered accountant at universities accredited by the South African Institute of Chartered Accountant (SAICA).
+- The Auditor-General of South Africa (AGSA) offers bursaries for students intending to study towards a qualification as a chartered accountant at universities accredited by the South African Institute of Chartered Accountants (SAICA).
 Have a look at AGSA's bursary guide for more information.

 Bursaries offered by public entities

-- The Chevening Scholarships in South Africa offer opportunities and financial support to study for a Master's degree at one of the United Kingdom's leading universities, and to become part of an influential and highly regarded global network.
+- The Chevening Scholarships in South Africa offer opportunities and financial support to study for a Masters degree at one of the United Kingdom's leading universities and to become part of an influential and highly regarded global network.

 2. Learnerships on offer in the Western Cape

-- The Year Beyond programme appeals to local and international volunteers with mathematics, technology and language skills to give a year of their time to tutor primary and secondary school learners in these subjects.
+- The Year Beyond programme appeals to local and international volunteers with mathematics, technology, and language skills to give a year of their time to tutor primary and secondary school learners in these subjects.
 Applications for this programme open towards the end of the year.

 - The National Youth Service Programme is aimed at unemployed youth in the technical trade industry with no work experience and those in the technical trade industry with work experience but no trade certification.